 Colour photo of Mercury Mercury is the smallest planet in the Solar System, and the nearest planet to the Sun.
 Mercury can be seen from Earth only with difficulty: it is always low in the dawn or twilight sky close to the Sun.
-Much of what we know about Mercury was gained by space probe Mariner 10, which flew by the planet in 1974.
-From a distance of just under 20,000 kilometres (12,000 miles), it could distinguish features as small as 100 metres (60 miles) across.
+For many years, much of what we knew about Mercury was gained by space probe Mariner 10, which flew by the planet in 1974.
+On the third of its three flybys, it came within 327 kilometres (203 miles) of Mercury, but was able to map only between 40 and 45% of the planet's surface.
 A survey of the planet using radar signals beamed from Earth in 1991 revealed further details of Mercury’s landscape.
-Since 2011, NASA’s MESSENGER spacecraft has been orbiting Mercury and sending back more detailed images than ever before.
+Since 2011, NASA’s MESSENGER space probe has been orbiting Mercury and sending back more detailed images than ever before.

 On first appearance Mercury looks quite similar to our Moon—bare and rocky and covered with craters and lava plains.
 Originally molten, Mercury’s surface shrank as it cooled after the bombardment that produced all the craters began to ease about 3000 million years ago.
 As with a dried fruit, the shrinkage resulted in “wrinkles”.
 On Mercury’s surface, these wrinkles appear as high cliffs.
 With no atmosphere to cause winds or water to erode the rocks, Mercury’s landscape has remained the same ever since.